01-edu/public/doc/modular-steps-management.md

 ## Create your step child object
 ### Create a new object for your step in the admin
-> Information is available for object's creation: [Modular step management](https://github.com/01-edu/public/blob/master/doc/object-creation.md)
+> Information is available for object's creation: [Object creation](https://github.com/01-edu/public/blob/master/doc/object-creation.md)

 * This object must have the same type as its future parent object (*signup* or *onboarding*).